How to tell if mortgage points are worth the cost

 But you might be forced to refinance or sell your home before you break even on your points if you face an unexpected life challenge like divorce, death of a spouse, disability or a job loss or transfer.

-"The only way I see a point making sense is for that rarity of the person who says, 'I'm going to make all 360 payments (on a 30-year home loan) and never move,'" he says.
+"The only way I see a point making sense is for that rarity of the person who says, 'I'm going to make all 360 payments (on a 30-year home loan) and never move,'" he said.

 Another way to look at mortgage points is to consider how much cash you can afford to pay at the loan-closing table, says Mark Palim, vice president of applied economic and housing research for Fannie Mae, a government-owned company that buys mortgage debt.

-"If you use up some of your savings toward prepaying your interest, which makes your payment lower on a monthly basis, you have less savings if the water heater breaks," he points out.
+"If you use up some of your savings toward prepaying your interest, which makes your payment lower on a monthly basis, you have less savings if the water heater breaks," he pointed out.
 "Does it make sense to put more of your savings into the transaction to lower the monthly mortgage payments?"